-June, 1991 The huge moving van drove up the hill to my new condo and parked on the roadside.
+June 1991 The huge moving van drove up the hill to my new condo and parked on the roadside.
 The men carried my 100+ boxes and furniture over the grass, through the sliding glass doors, and piled the boxes floor to ceiling in the living room.
 "Lady, you sure have a lot of books.
 Will… Continue reading Culture Shock in New England, USA

-January 1, 1991 - Caribbean Sea 10-9-8-7-6-5-4-3-2-1- HAPPY NEW YEAR!!! blared the loudspeaker.
+January 1, 1991 - Caribbean Sea 10-9-8-7-6-5-4-3-2-1- "HAPPY NEW YEAR" blared the loudspeaker.
 I shot out of bed and stood in the middle of the pitch black room with my heart racing.
 Where was I?
 What was happening?
 Oh yes.
-I signed up to work as a dialysis nurse on this nine story cruise ship… Continue reading Dialysis Nurse on the High Seas
+I signed up to work as a dialysis nurse on this nine-story ship for the… Continue reading Dialysis Nurse on the High Seas

 Summer, 1989 I have been working in outpatient hemodialysis on evening shift now for about six months, four days a week with every Wednesday and Sunday off.
 When I work every other Saturday, I also have Thursday off.
 Wednesdays are a welcome break in the middle of the week to run errands, schedule appointments, and… Continue reading Dirty Needle Stick in Dialysis

 Spring, 1989 Ever since returning from the mission trip to Honduras last fall, I have been asking the Lord if it is time to move on to a different type of nursing.
 After caring for patients in Honduras, it made me realize how much I miss direct patient interaction and bedside nursing.
-I have now… Continue reading Becoming a Dialysis Nurse
+I have worked… Continue reading Becoming a Dialysis Nurse